 The labrum is a type of cartilage found in the shoulder joint that is more fibrous or rigid than the cartilage on the ends of the ball and socket.
 The labrum is firmly attached around to the rim of the socket.
 The labrum has basically two functions: to deepen the socket to help the ball stay in place, and to act as an attachment for the ligaments that attach the ball to the socket.
-If the shoulder is injured, the labrum can tear off of the rim making the shoulder
+If the shoulder is injured, sometimes the labrum is pulled off of the rim of the bone as well.

 Posterior Labral Tears: A less common injury, but sometimes seen in athletes, this condition develops when the rotator cuff and labrum are pinched together in the back of the shoulder, making it difficult to rotate the shoulder inwards.